LukasDSauer/forestplotutil/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example on how to generate a subgroup analysis plot using forestplotutil and forestplot.

 ``` r
 library(forestplotutil)